 About three weeks ago, I said goodbye to the team at Nodejitsu.
-I’ve been in need of a break and after spending a year and a half working on their hosting platform, the company is stepping up their focus on enterprise products.
+I’ve been in need of a break and after spending a year and a half working on their hosting platform, the company is increasing their focus on enterprise products.
 It was a good time for me to step back.
-I’ve been taking on some consulting, diving into conference prep (you’re coming to Lisbon, right?), and taking time to reset.

 Since leaving Nodejitsu, I’ve been able to think more about what the last few years of my working life have looked like.
 In the span of the last three years I’ve helped two companies move from early-stage to mid-stage.
 I’ve handled user shitstorms, overseen dozens of launches, pulled all nighters, been through the fundraising process twice, managed people, turned customers into close friends, and kept countless moments of high emotion from tearing people apart.
 Along the way I developed a knack for breaking down silos between technical and non-technical teams.
 I love watching organizations grow and flourish.
 I’ve been humbled at what it is to be a manager, and to serve those who have entrusted some part of their career to me.
 This work is a privilege.

 I’ll also be the first to say it.
 I’ve burnt myself out, hard.